sreeram2506/devTinder/tasks.md

 - userAuth middleware
 - Add the userauth middle ware in profile API and new swend connection request
 - sethe expiry of jwt token and and cookies to 7 days after
+- create Userschema method to get jwt
+- create Userschema method to compare passwords
+- Please use the repective variables for better readability